ChapmanCPSC370/HitMe/README.md

 Application Infrastructure & Design
 ===================================
-HitMe will utilize the built in Android Google Play Services for it's location handling.
+ShyHi will utilize the built in Android Google Play Services for it's location handling.
 It will store users locations in a web server database via a RESTful service and pull locations using the same service.
 This is planned to use JSON objects and as such will require usage of Google's GSON library for handling JSONs in Android.
 The database will be built using a NoSQL database such as MongoDB in order to take advatage of the speed and the simple conversion to JSON objects.

 Contributors
 ============